 - Meetings with external professionals to discuss any reports written by them

-- Discussion with class teacher at termly meetings
+- Discussion with class teacher

 - Support from Social Care as required